altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 Soldiers from the other squad must be confused by this unexpected turn of events.<br/>
 However, no one fell out.<br/>
 Most of the men in the Ninth Platoon were veterans from the Beilschmidt Border Regiment.<br/>
-— Compared to the harsh training under the Black Knight Jerome, those Hispania Empire guys drifting in the sea is nothing!
+— Compared to the harsh training under the Black Knight Jerome, those Hispania Empire guys drifting in the sea is nothing!<br/>
 They didn’t scream ferociously, but the troops held their oars like they were gripping their pikes, and rowed the boat forward.<br/>
 Twelve boats sailed towards the spot designated by the strategist after three days of research.<br/>
 However, there weren’t any signposts out in the dark sea.
 It was so dark they couldn’t even see their own feet.<br/>